 Xylazine can be used for sedation without recumbency.
 Higher dosages will result in recumbency and provide a light plane of anesthesia for 20–30 min.
 Simultaneous administration of xylazine, ketamine, and butorphanol usually provides 20–30 min of recumbent restraint.
 Butorphanol can provide sedation of short duration and is especially useful for head, ear, and dental procedures.

 Llamas and alpacas tolerate general anesthesia well and usually do not require tranquilization before induction.
 Induction and maintenance of anesthesia is similar to that in other domestic species; however, tracheal intubation requires some practice.

 Hematology and clinical chemistries are similar to those in other species, with a few significant differences.
 Camelid RBCs are relatively small and elliptical and may produce anomalous results when evaluated using an automated cell counter.
-Normal PCV is 27%–45%, normal RBC numbers are 10.1–17.3 × 106/μL, and normal WBC counts are 8,000–21,400/μL.
+Normal PCV is 27%–45%, normal RBC counts are 10.1–17.3 × 106/μL, and normal WBC counts are 8,000–21,400/μL.

 Basal glucose concentrations in llamas and alpacas are more typical of monogastric species than ruminants.
 Basal levels are 82–160 mg/dL, but glucose levels >300 mg/dL are common after stressful events.
-For additional hematologic and serum biochemical reference ranges, see Table: Hematologic Reference Ranges and see Serum Biochemical Reference Ranges.
+For additional hematologic and serum biochemical reference ranges, see Table: Hematologic Reference Ranges and Serum Biochemical Reference Ranges.